Clarke University Interlibrary Loan Policy

 Before Placing a Request:

-Please check the Online Library Catalog and A-Z Journal Locator to be sure that the Library does not own the material you are requesting.
+Please check the Clarke Library Catalog and the Full Text Finder to be sure that the Library does not own the material you are requesting.

 Things to Consider Before Requesting Materials Through Interlibrary Loan: